abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

 - Reasons to Learn Android Development - [Edureka](https://www.edureka.co/blog/reasons-to-learn-android-development/)
 - Android DevStories - [YouTube](https://www.youtube.com/playlist?list=PLlyCyjh2pUe88f-w-EpsYGgApsQTkr8bK)

 Be aware of the fact that Google has Officially announced [Kotlin](https://kotlinlang.org/) as its [official language for Android](https://developer.android.com/kotlin/).
 The Java support will soon be gone from the Android platform and Kotlin will take over completely.
-I am very sure that the course will use Java but nonetheless, but you can switch from Java to Kotlin, but it will be extra work that you have to put in yourself.
+I am very sure that the course will use Java.
+Nonetheless, you can switch from Java to Kotlin, but it will be extra work that you have to put in yourself.

 You will learn many concepts and techniques used in making android apps for potentially billions of people out there.
 You'll be able to understand apps and functionalities as well as you will be able to create apps and come up with solutions to real-life problems that can be solved with it.
 Besides, you can build a ton of apps for yourself and showcase them as projects or publish them on the play store.